Series 1 — Episode 13

 by Brian Clemens

-Production completed: 27 April 1961.
-First transmission: 29 April 1961
+Production completed: April 27 1961.
+First transmission: April 29 1961.

-This episode summary is written from the original scripts and Leonard White’s scrapbook of notes and Tele-Snaps as this episode is now lost.
+The following episode summary is written from the original scripts and Leonard White’s scrapbook of notes and Tele-Snaps as this episode is now lost.
 There may have been changes made during filming.

-Steed meets Wilson at the docks and gives him an envelope containing microfilm but they are suddenly attacked by the one-eyed assassin Benson (Peter Madden) and his henchman.
+John Steed (Patrick Macnee) meets Wilson at the docks and gives him an envelope containing microfilm but they are suddenly attacked by the one-eyed assassin Benson (Peter Madden) and his henchman.
 Wilson is stabbed by a sword stick but, at Steed’s urging, manages to burnt the film while Steed fights off their attackers.
 He dies holding the charred film and Benson turns to unleash his fury on Steed but the sound of approaching police whistles leads the assailants to beat a hasty retreat.

-The next morning, Dr Keel visits a Turkish Bath where Steed is getting treatment for his wounds from a huge man named Henry.
+The next morning, Dr David Keel (Ian Hendry) visits a Turkish Bath where Steed is getting treatment for his wounds from a huge man named Henry.
 Steed asks him to take the formula for a new drug, Morgantol, to a World Health Organisation conference in Geneva which Keel happened to already be attending anyway.
 Steed explains what happened to the first courier and Keel agrees to help after Steed explains he’s been in hiding since the attack; Keel is not to change any flight or do anything unusual.
 Meanwhile the killer rings his boss in Geneva and explains they didn’t get the film.
 The boss is annoyed but, after pondering a moment while toying with some chess pieces, comes up with a plan and tells him he will call back...

 On the flight to Switzerland, Keel is seated next to Yvette Declair (Malou Pantera), a beautiful woman stressed by the memories of a plane crash that injured her and killed her parents.
 She reacts badly when he says he’s a doctor but they become friends nonetheless.
 Meanwhile, Benson reports another failure to his unseen boss and is ordered to be on the next flight to Geneva, it’s already booked for him.
 Carol has by this time discovered Scott hidden in a cupboard and contacts Steed who arrives with some ambulance men.
 He is aghast when Scott tells him he never briefed Keel about the film and he doesn’t know he has it.
 Steed calls Pallaine who tells him his man Borsh has already gone to the airport to meet Keel and he doesn’t think he can contact him in time.